 Enhance your app / service with a photo editor.
-It's fully customizable and SDKs available for iOS and HTML5.
+It's fully customizable and SDKs are available for iOS, Android and HTML5.

 There have been several great sessions about Swift at this year's WWDC.
 I'm just going to point out three sessions, but you should absolutely have a look at the others as well.
 In this session Chris Lattner talks about what's new in Swift.

 While the Swift language makes it easy to write software that is incredibly fast and safe by design, Swift being open source means you can use it on an even broader range of platforms, from mobile devices to the desktop and in the cloud.
 This session gives an overview of available projects at Swift.org and examples of the community in action.

 The topic of this session is 'Protocol and Value Oriented Programming in UIKit Apps', which builds on last year's very successful session about the same topic.